jSherz/jsj-blog/_posts/2016-05-01-installing-rancheros-opennebula.markdown

         - 8.8.4.4
 ```

-Once you've made a cloud config file with all of the required configuration, use the `ros` command to install RancherOS to the main disk.
+Once you&rsquo;ve made a cloud config file with all of the required configuration, use the `ros` command to install RancherOS to the main disk.

 ```bash
 vi cloud-config.yml